Tuesday, January 18, 2011

 Very well, so be it.
 My dad had to know how to groom a horse because he rode a horse to school.
 Times changed, so I was spared that particular learning curve.
 So too, in graphic design, times changed and we all had to know five disciplines rather than the one we loved in the first place.
 Those of us that stayed in the business set aside our ruling pens and X-Acto knives, and accepted the new challenges.

 But one discipline or skill no one could have prepared us for eventually demanded our attention.
 I had worked for years with copywriters and editors.
 Suddenly, because of the one-computer-can-do-it-all mentality, I had to be a copywriter.
 When I was growing up, artistic kids were not even expected to be able to spell—that's left brain stuff, like math and biology.
-Yet here I was having to write copy, proofread ads and brochures, know my sentence structure, and actually write something interesting!
+Yet here I was having to write copy, proofread ads and brochures, know my sentence structure and grammar, and actually write something interesting!
+Compelling.

 I recently ran across this in Chicago Style Q&A online: